 - Make sure the room is well-ventilated and well-lit.
 This will help with the painting and drying process.

 - Don’t forget to wear old clothes, paint gloves and a mask/respirator.
-This is especially important when sanding, spray-painting or using oil-based coatings in a confined space.
+This is especially important when sanding, spray-painting or using solvent-based coatings in a confined space.

 - Before painting, the surface needs to be washed down with sugar soap.

-- Wait a few hours then rinse your wall with plain water to neutralise the sugar soap.
+- Wait a few hours then wipe your wall with plain water to neutralise the sugar soap.